 By Ricardo Burke

-Born in Cuba to a family living in the middle of Old Havana, Camila Cortina was prepared to receive a formal music education at a young age.
+Born in Cuba in the middle of Old Havana, Camila Cortina was prepared to receive a formal music education at a young age.
 It is no wonder she gained admission to a highly competitive arts program by the time she was six.
-Her mother and father, academics who were educated in the former Soviet Union, taught Italian and mathematics respectively, and for them, discipline and focus were paramount.
+Her mother and father, academics who were educated in the former Soviet Union.
+They taught Italian and mathematics respectively, and for them, discipline and focus were paramount.

 Havana’s Manuel Saumell Conservatory was immutably strict and rigidly structured but Cortina’s parents created a bubble for her at home, marked by strong family support and consistent exposure to art, literature, and performance.
 Camila quickly realized that she disliked the pressure associated with performing, gravitating instead to music theory and history.
 By the age of 14 or 15, she started listening to jazz.